-This handbook provides you with some important information relevant to your studies with us.
-It includes key features of your postgraduate programme, outlines administrative and support systems, and explains the procedures and regulations relevant to your postgraduate study at the University of the Witwatersrand.
+handbook provides you with some This important information relevant to your studies with us.
+It includes key features of your programme, postgraduate outlines administrative and systems, and explains the procedures and regulations relevant to your postgraduate study at the University of the Witwatersrand.